DaveThw/davethw.github.io/_posts/2017-02-25-securing-nodered.md

 1. Download the CA certificate
 2. Click on Install
 3. Gives two warnings:
-  - Unmanaged Root Certificate: "Installing the certificate "Dave Thwaites CA" will add it to the list of trusted certificates on your iPhone.
-This Certificate will not be trusted for websites until you enable it in Certificate Trust Settings"
+  - Unmanaged Root Certificate: Installing the certificate "Dave Thwaites CA" will add it to the list of trusted certificates on your iPhone.
+This Certificate will not be trusted for websites until you enable it in Certificate Trust Settings
-  - Unverified Profile: "The authenticity on "Dave Thwaites CA" cannot be verified"
+  - Unverified Profile: The authenticity on "Dave Thwaites CA" cannot be verified
 4. Click install
 5. Then install again!..
 6. Then... it doesn't seem to work...
+My https web page still gives a "Cannot Verify Server Identity" error.
-6. Ah-ha! - you need to enable it on Certificate Trust Settings:
+7. Ah-ha! - as stated in the Unmanaged Root Certificate warning, you need to enable it on Certificate Trust Settings:
-7. So, go to: Settings -> General -> About -> Certificate Trust Settings - > Turn on toggle button next to "Dave Thwaites CA"
+   1. So, go to: Settings -> General -> About -> Certificate Trust Settings - > Turn on toggle button next to "Dave Thwaites CA"
-8. Gives a warning: "Enabling this certificates for websites will allow third parties to view any private data sent to websites" -> click Continue
+   2. Gives a warning: "Enabling this certificates for websites will allow third parties to view any private data sent to websites"
+   3. click Continue
-9. And... it works!!
+8. And... it works!!